Emik03/KeepCoding/Documentation/KeepCoding_KeyHelper.md

 ### [KeepCoding](KeepCoding.md 'KeepCoding')
 ## KeyHelper Class
 Inline methods for when typically key words are used.
-Written by Emik.
 ```csharp
 public static class KeyHelper
 ```